carpentries-incubator/reproducible-publications-quarto/episodes/06-writing-styling.md

 ### *Adding Links*

 In the same citation we have just worked on, let's now add a link to it by selecting and copying the doi address (**Example 2**).
 Then, click on the link icon and paste the address in the URL field.
 Simple right?
 If you prefer, you can also the drop-down insert menu, or even use shortcuts.
-By hovering the mouse over the desired icon, you will see which keys you should use.
-For a complete list of editing shortcuts, [check this link](https://rstudio.github.io/visual-markdown-editing/shortcuts.html).
-Tip: if you didn't intend to use a shortcut and want to reverse its effect, just press the backspace key.
+By hovering the mouse over the desired icon, you will see which keys you should use, also found in this [markdown shortcuts list](https://rstudio.github.io/visual-markdown-editing/shortcuts.html).
+To revert a shortcut, use the backspace key.

 ### *Adding Headings*